-In the simplest terms, the Internet is a series of web pages connected by hyperlinks.
-A website is a component part of the Internet, being both a member of the whole network and an individual group of pages unique unto itself.
-What search engines attempt to do is aggregate information on individual sites into content groups.
-Search engines consider links a strong signal of subject relevance.
+A website can be viewed as both a single entity that is part of the internet, and as a group of individual pages that make up the site.
+What search engines attempt to do is categorize the information on individual sites into content groups.
+Search engines consider links between and within sites to be a strong signal of subject relevance.

 Virtual silos use a drill-down cross-linking structure to create distinct subject categories.
 In other words, the theme of the top landing page is supported by relevant pages linking to it.
-Virtual siloing may be useful for an established site that does not have a directory file system set up or is hesitant to break established page locations to change site architecture.
+Virtual siloing may be useful for an established site that does not have a directory file system set up or can’t break established page locations to change site architecture.

 In a virtual silo, each supporting page is linked to the category landing page and also linked to the other supporting pages for that theme.
-The theme of the silo is created and reinforced by this type of cross linking of the pages.
-With virtual siloing, pages don’t need to be in the same directory in order to be in the same silo; the theme is established solely through the use of links.
+The theme of the silo is created and reinforced by this type of cross-linking of the pages.
+With virtual siloing, pages don’t need to be in the same directory to be in the same silo; the theme is established solely through the use of links.

 For example, let’s say you want to create a virtual silo for crunchy peanut butter using the following five crunchy peanut butter pages as support pages: